njm222/Paint_Interactive/README.md

 # Paint Interactive

-The server-client side of an interactive installation piece.
+A simple node.js server for an interactive installation piece.

 ## Getting Started